Duplicating

 Egyptian Museum

 Welcome to one of the most influential cities in all of the Christian religion!
-Today, we are going to take a walk through important parts of the city, but we will also head out of the city's gates and make our way up to the peak of the Mount of Olives.
+My name is Dave, and I will be happy to be your co-pilot today, as we take a walk through important parts of the city.
+We will also head out of the city's gates and make our way up to the peak of the Mount of Olives.
 One of the most special Jerusalem walking tours you can find.
 We will have stops along the way to learn about the history of Christianity as it pertains to the city of Jerusalem.
 There is so much to learn while we are here, but please know that many of these fantastic stops are through the hills of the Mount of Olives.
 The mileage of this tour is not far, but for a part of it we will be walking uphill.
+In any case, remember that you can always pause or even stop the tour, rest as long as you need to, then, easily continue the tour using our "Starting Point" feature, located in the tour screen.
 I hope this satisfies your travel bug, and we can begin our walking shortly!

 mode